 In some cases, oral and topical antibiotics may be prescribed to relieve the papules, pustules, inflammation and some redness.
 Vitamin A in low dosage seems to help the facial redness of rosacea.
-At Visage Clinic in both Toronto and Richmond Hill, we often recommend physician-only ZO Skin Health creams by Dr. Zein Obagi for our patients with rosacea.
+At Visage Clinic in Toronto, we often recommend physician-only ZO Skin Health creams by Dr. Zein Obagi for our patients with rosacea.
 These products work to calm, maintain and protect all skin types.

 One thing to remember, rosacea cannot be cured but it can be managed and the look of your skin can be significantly improved.
 Just be sure that the treatments are being properly done and supervised by a Board Certified Toronto specialist overseeing the procedures.
 After all, it is your face!